nits2010/DataStructureAlgo/DSA_Pattern/Pattern 09_Two Heaps.md

 1. We can select a project only when we have the required capital.
 2. There is a maximum limit on how many projects we can select.
 Since we don’t have any constraint on time, we should choose a project, among the projects for which we have enough capital, which gives us a maximum profit.
-Following this greedy approach will give us the best solution.
+Following this greedy approach will give us the best solutionMimicPQ.

 While selecting a project, we will do two things:
 1. Find all the projects that we can choose with the available capital.